-Bret Stephens is a Pulitzer-prize winning journalist who is currently an op-ed columnist for the New York Times and a senior political contributor at NBC.
+Bret Stephens is a Pulitzer-prize winning journalist, currently an op-ed columnist for the New York Times and a senior political contributor at NBC.
 He has addressed and denounced anti-Semitism in the U.S. and abroad, emerging as a leading voice on the international stage defining Zionism today.
-He previously worked at the Wall Street Journal, where he was the deputy editorial page editor, and before that was the editor-in-chief of The Jerusalem Post.
-Stephens has reported from around the world, interviewed scores of world leaders, and actively covered the 2016 presidential campaign.
-He is the author of "America in Retreat: The New Isolationism and the Coming Global Disorder.”
+He previously worked at the Wall Street Journal, and before that was the editor-in-chief of The Jerusalem Post.

 More About Bret Stephens

 The tide of public opinion, until recently so dull and vociferous in its opposition to neocons, is beginning to shift as Americans understand that a policy of inaction also has its price.
 Americans are once again prepared to hear the case against retreat.

 An American journalist is murdered and the president's defense chief calls ISIS an imminent threat.
 So does the U.S. have a strategy to defeat the terror group?

 President Obama talks about progress in ending the humanitarian crisis in Iraq.
 But is he committed to averting a military one and defeating the ISIS threat?

 ISIS makes liberals rediscover the necessity of hard power.